hashgraph/hedera-mirror-node/docs/design/scheduled-transactions.md

 #### Scheduled Transaction

-A transaction triggered by the last schedule sign or create will have a `scheduleRef` populated in the record.
+A transaction triggered by the last schedule sign will have a `scheduleRef` populated in the record.

 - Insert a `Transaction` with `scheduled` set to true.
 - Update the `Schedule` to set `executed_timestamp`.